And sometimes life breaks your heart.

 I woke up so bummed that it was only a dream.
 I was so frustrated that I still was even THINKING of you!
 Why can’t I be over it already?
 After all you put me through, how can I still miss you?

 Then, later that day, at a friends house watching football and boom – your name pops up on my phone – facebook message!
 My dream was a premonition of sorts and you were reaching out to me to explain what happened a year prior.
 I gave you my new phone number and hearing your voice, I cried in disbelief; you explained that you had gotten involved in drugs and it took you a while but you chose to get help and you were now clean and sober.
 So it wasn’t all in my head.
 The clarity was so refreshing.
-Finally I could put the pieces together and it made sense.
+Finally I could put the pieces together and it made some sense.

 You came to visit me, I went to visit you, and eventually we moved in together.
 We picked up where we left off.
 Snowboarding.
 Exploring new music.
 Watching Pixar movies and every episode of Dr. Phil on youtube.
 We went on bicycle adventures and took walks.
 We went dancing and played games.
 We were so happy.
 I was sure that this was it.
 I had my best friend back.
 You were happy too.
 So happy that I was sure nothing could tear us apart.